kemiljk/truelayer-press-page/README.md

 * The article hero is the first bespoke object I created, it's the page hero article and is reserved for the most important announcements
 * This announcement may not always be the most recent if there's something that TrueLayer want to call out for a longer period
-* The hero features some custom CSS classes that can be found in test-truelayer.css under `Article Hero Card`
+* The hero features some custom CSS classes that can be found in `test-truelayer.css` under `Article Hero Card`

 ### Article grid

 * I chose to build a bespoke CSS Grid for the More Articles section
-* This Grid uses a 1/3 2/3 split for grid objects that flips for each row (on desktop), on mobile breakpoints, this switches to a full width grid
+* This Grid uses a 1/3 2/3 split for grid objects that flips for each row (on desktop) as well as a 3/3 grid, on mobile breakpoints, this switches to a full width grid
 * If I was to build this with a framework or more JS, then I'd utilise a component here to render the cards from JSON or an API fetch, this way the HTML will be slim (important for if there were lots of articles to pull)
+* I implemented some JavaScript/JQuery to enable the `Load More` button to function and demonstrate intended functionality (notice the button disappears when there are no more articles to display)
 * I created some further custom classes for this so I could build my own grid and bring in some hover effects, these can be found in test-truelayer.css under `Article cards`
 * I've referenced an `Archive` view, this would ideally either navigate to a new page (as implied in the current code) or possibly swap out the article view in place if it utilised components and a routing table